Azure-Samples/openai-end-to-end-baseline/README.md

 1. :clock9: Wait for the deployment to finish creating.

-   The deployment can take over ten minutes to create.
+   The deployment can take over 15 minutes to create.
 To check on the process, navigate to the **Deployments** screen using the link in the left navigation.
-Eventually 'ept-chat-deployment' will be on this list and then eventually the deployment will be listed with a State of 'Succeeded'.
+Eventually 'ept-chat-deployment' will be on this list and then eventually the deployment will be listed with a State of 'Succeeded' and have 100% traffic allocation.
 Use the **Refresh** button as needed.

    *Do not advance until this deployment is complete.*